 For the ground station we have decided to design a more researcher oriented interface and features.
-We plan on creating a more robust software error reporting system, real time logging from quads, a built in data analysis tool, adding safety rules for different types of experiments, and finally a more detailed documentation scheme for all files.
+We plan on creating a more robust software error reporting system, real time logging from quads, a built in data analysis tool, adding safety rules for different types of experiments, a more detailed documentation scheme for all files and be able to use other drones/trackables with our ground station software.